heilgar/heilgar.github.io/README.md

 > *"Imagine greater"*

 I bring deep technical expertise and product-first thinking to every project — from fast-moving startups to complex enterprise systems.
 Whether you're shipping your first MVP or optimizing at scale, I can help you build with confidence.
+Let’s talk

 ## About me
 ```typescript